Why this course?

 This course is part of the Master of Education programme.

-You’ll complete three compulsory modules, a maximum of two per year.
-Modules must be taken in sequence.
+You’ll complete three compulsory modules, over the course of one year.

 - Theories & Policies of Bilingualism & Second Language Acquisition